Nephrotoxic Nephritis Models

-Nephritis is an immune complex-mediated autoimmune disease characterised by inflammation of the kidneys that develops through a mechanism that is not completely understood.
+Nephritis is an immune complex-mediated autoimmune disease characteriszd by inflammation of the kidneys that develops through a mechanism that is not completely understood.
 Nephritis is clinically diagnosed through urine tests, blood tests, and kidney biopsies.
-Charles River has characterised a translational murine model of nephritis obtained by administration of nephrotoxic antiserum (NTS), preceded by administration of sheep immunoglobulin (IgG) in Complete Freund’s Adjuvant (CFA).
+Charles River has developed a translational nephritis mouse model induced by nephrotoxic antiserum (NTS), preceded by administration of sheep immunoglobulin (IgG) in complete freund’s adjuvant (CFA).

-Readouts include in-life blood creatinine, proteinuria, pharmacokinetic and/or pharmacodynamic (PK/PD) blood collections and blood urea nitrogen (BUN) readings.
+Readouts of the nephritis mouse model include in-life blood creatinine, proteinuria, pharmacokinetic and/or pharmacodynamic (PK/PD) blood collections and blood urea nitrogen (BUN) readings.

 - PK/PD blood collections